princesharmaupes/astroupes.github.io/index.markdown

         <h3>Department Faculty</h3>
         <p><strong>Department of Physics, School of Advanced Engineering</strong></p>
         <p class="faculty-bio">
           Discover more about the diverse and accomplished faculty members of the Department of Physics.
-Our department is home to experts in a wide range of research areas, dedicated to teaching and advancing science.
         </p>
         <a href="faculty.html#all-faculty" class="read-more-button">
          More →</a>